Watering Instructions for North Texas Clay Soils

 Your North Texas lawn needs a minimum of 1 inch of water weekly during the summer months.

-This process consists of operating a typical zone for no more than 5 minutes but repeating the process four times at 2 hr intervals.
-This 2 hr interval allows the water to be absorbed by the clay soil before applying another application of water.
-Running a zone for longer than 5 min causes runoff and only wastes water, providing no additional benefit to your lawn.
+This process consists of operating a typical zone for no more than 5 minutes but repeating the process four times at 2-hour intervals.
+This 2-hour interval allows the previously applied water to be absorbed by the clay soil before applying another application of water.
+Running a zone for longer than 5 minutes causes runoff and only wastes water, providing no additional benefit to your lawn.